 The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Reconfiguration Multi-Link element is affiliated.

-One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).
+The MLD Capabilities and Operations subfield has the same definition as the MLD Capabilities and Operations subfield of the Common Info field of the Basic Multi-Link element (see Figure 9-1002l—MLD Capabilities and Operations subfield format).One or more Per-STA Profile subelements are included in the list of subelements in the Link Info field (see Table 9-401d (Optional subelement IDs for Link Info field of the Multi-Link element)).

-Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in 35.3.6 (Multi-Link reconfiguration).

-The format of a Per-STA Profile subelement is defined in Figure 9-1002w (Per-STA Profile subelement for the Reconfiguration Multi-Link element(#13478)).
+Each Per-STA Profile subelement starts with a STA Control field, followed by a variable number of fields and elements, as defined in Figure 9-1002w (Per-STA Profile subelement for the Reconfiguration Multi-Link element(#13478)).